 Apart from that, using the term “balanced” seems pretty unscientific to me because this term means “a diet that contains adequate amounts of all the necessary nutrients required for healthy growth and activity“.
 Are low-carb diets not balanced?

 I. Figure 3

-Looking at Figure 3 of that study we see that despite being isoenergetic diets and against the (false) notion that the only thing that matters are the total caloric intake, diets low in carbohydrates always produce greater weight losses, except in two studies that are coincidentally from the same authors (with minor differences in the list of authors).
+Looking at Figure 3 of that study we see that despite being isoenergetic diets and against the (false) notion that the only thing that matters is the total caloric intake, diets low in carbohydrates always produce greater weight losses, except in two studies that are coincidentally from the same authors (with minor differences in the list of authors).
 If the total calories consumed in a diet, regardless of their origin, determine body weight changes, how is it possible that diets low in carbohydrates always cause more weight losses than isocaloric diets with more carbs?
 Simply because the idea that all calories are equal is false.

 I.1 Study from De Luis et al. (2009)

 According to the authors the compared diets are:

 Patients allocated randomly (Simple randomization list by number in a closed envelope) in two groups: